Arro Credit Card Review 2026: Fees, Limits, and Real User Experience

 App-based experience: Yes.
 Approval, payments, and card management all happen in the Arro app.

-Best for: People with thin or fair credit who want a no-deposit way to build a positive revolving tradeline, and who can comfortably absorb the $60 yearly fee.
+Best for: People with thin or fair credit who want a no-deposit unsecured card to build a positive revolving tradeline, and who can comfortably absorb the $60 yearly fee.

 How the Arro Card actually builds credit

-Three mechanics matter for credit-builder cards.
+Three mechanics matter for any card that helps you build credit.
 Arro hits all three.

 Positive payment history.
 On-time payments are reported monthly to the credit bureaus.
 Payment history is 35% of your FICO score, so this is the single most powerful lever.